 During the formation of the ‘Bold Procurement Predictions for 2030′ Insights series, ProcureAbility closely examined how mature procurement teams are in adopting new practices and emerging trends.
-As a result, it became clear that organizations vary widely in their adoption of processes and technologies.
-While some remain focused on core practices, others—a small group of innovators—actively explore ways to leverage supply chain technology.
-Consequently, ProcureAbility concentrated its effort on the top of the pyramid: ideation.
+Through this analysis, we saw significant variation in how organizations adopt processes and technologies.
+Some continue to focus primarily on core procurement practices.
+However, others (a smaller group of innovators) actively explore ways to leverage supply chain technology.
+As a result, ProcureAbility deliberately focused its efforts at the top of the pyramid: ideation.

 Procurement Technology Acceleration

-In this edition of the ‘Bold Procurement Predictions for 2030’ Insights series, we present findings from extensive research and input from a supply chain expert think tank.
-The series examines how rapid technology acceleration is expected to shape procurement practices by the end of the decade.
-Moreover, Chief Procurement Officers are already re-evaluating processes.
-Nearly one in four cites digital transformation as a top strategic initiative.1
+In this edition of the ‘Bold Procurement Predictions for 2030’ Insights series, we share findings drawn from extensive research and contributions from a supply chain expert think tank.
+The series explores how rapid technology acceleration will reshape procurement practices by the end of the decade.
+Already, Chief Procurement Officers are re‑evaluating their processes.
+Notably, nearly one in four cite digital transformation as a top strategic initiative.1

 What Now?